whosonfirst/whosonfirst-categories/README.md

 activities.
 The convention and best practice for classes is that there are roughly only (10) of them per point of view.

 Classes are parented by points of view.
+Classes may be shared across multiple points of view.
 Example classes might include:

 * eating
 * drinking